safejam/safejam.github.io/_posts/2021-04-06-what-is-a-vpn-and-what-are-the-benefits.markdown

 Services such as [MySafeInternet][mysafeinternet] provide added protection for internet browsing by seperating the web browser from the end-user device.
 [MySafeInternet][mysafeinternet] can be used in addition to VPNs, providing an added layer of protection for your device.

-However, as the popularity of VPNs seemingly implies; there is no shortage of people willing to pay for internet access via a VPN that provides little more than an IP address for consumption of digital services in another region.
+However, as the popularity of VPNs seemingly implies; there is no shortage of people wishing to swap visibility of their internet traffic from their ISP to their VPN provider with the bonus of obtaining an IP address for consumption of digital services in another region.

 [digital-fingerprint]: https://blog.mozilla.org/internetcitizen/2018/07/26/this-is-your-digital-fingerprint/